-The Internal Revenue Service (IRS) provides free publications, forms, and tools to help all taxpayers fulfill their tax obligation:
+The IRS provides free publications, forms, and tools to help taxpayers:

 For the fastest information, the IRS recommends finding answers to your tax questions online.
-You can also call the IRS. at 1-800-829-1040 or TTY: 1-800-829-4059.
+You can also call the IRS at 1-800-829-1040 or TTY: 1-800-829-4059.
 This option works best for less complex questions.
 Keep in mind that wait times to speak with a representative may be long.
-You may also contact the Taxpayer Advocate Service, if you are having a tax problem.
+You may also contact the Taxpayer Advocate Service if you’re having a tax problem.